BetterConfig/BetterConfigClient-java/README.md

                 .build("<PLACE-YOUR-PROJECT-SECRET-HERE>");
 ```
 #### Async / Sync refresh
-You can define how do you want to handle when the cached configuration is being expired.
-The asynchronous refresh means that when a request has been made on the cache while it's expired, the previous value will be returned without blocking the caller, until the new configuration is fetched from the network.
+You can define how do you want to handle the expiration of the cached configuration.
+If you choose asynchronous refresh then
+when a request is being made on the cache while it's expired, the previous value will be returned without blocking the caller,
+until the fetching of the new configuration is completed.
 ```java
 BetterConfigClient client = BetterConfigClient.newBuilder()
                 .cache(configFetcher -> InMemoryConfigCache.newBuilder()